 I’m really keen to expand the blog to include research and career advice and first-person experiences – so do get in touch if you want to contribute!

-Jayne is coming to the end of her PhD within the University of Liverpool.
+Jayne has completed her PhD within the University of Liverpool.
 Her research explores the pathways and transitions between juvenile and adult penal institutions.

 The research project is a CASE studentship funded by the Economic and Social Research Council and is in collaboration with Her Majesty’s Inspectorate of Prisons.
 She is also a lecturer at the University of Chester.